 With so many voices on nutrition, who can we trust?
 To be clear, I do not promote myself as an authority others should trust.
 And while I believe it is very important to seek out of the “best books words of wisdom” (D&C 88:118), we should not put our trust in any “expert.”
 We are each blessed with good minds and good hearts.
 We have the scriptures, and we have the Spirit of God to help us evaluate the evidence.
 If our sincere desire is to know the truth, the Lord can work with us, wherever we are, to help us learn “line upon line, precept upon precept” (2 Nephi 28:30).
 The key is (1) our sincere desire to know the truth; and (2) our willingness to live by whatever light the Lord gives us.

-Earlier this month at General Conference, Elder Jörg Klebingat admonished us to:
+At the October 2014 General Conference, Elder Jörg Klebingat admonished us to:

 Take responsibility for your own physical well-being.
 Your soul consists of your body and spirit (see D&C 88:15).
 Feeding the spirit while neglecting the body, which is a temple, usually leads to spiritual dissonance and lowered self-esteem.
 If you are out of shape, if you are uncomfortable in your own body and can do something about it, then do it!

 Have you felt any promptings about how you can improve your diet, your exercise routine, or any other aspect of your lifestyle related to your physical well being?
 Write that bit of inspiration down!
 Commit to doing it.
 The Lord will help you, and by taking action, you will be opening yourself up to further light and knowledge from our Heavenly Father.
 He will teach you “line upon line, precept upon precept.”

 Next Time in Discovering the Word of Wisdom